ZJZAC/awesome-deep-model-IP-protection/README.md

 11. [A Deep Learning Framework Supporting Model Ownership Protection and Traitor Tracing](https://ink.library.smu.edu.sg/cgi/viewcontent.cgi?article=6917&context=sis_research) | [BibTex](): xu2020deep | Xu et al, *2020 IEEE 26th International Conference on Parallel and Distributed Systems (ICPADS)*

 12. [Teacher Model Fingerprinting Attacks Against Transfer Learning](https://arxiv.org/pdf/2106.12478.pdf): the choice of its teacher model certainly belongs to the model owner’s intellectual property (IP); we propose a teacher model fingerprinting attack to infer the origin of a student model, i.e., the teacher model it transfers from. | [BibTex](): chen2021teacher | Chen et al, 2021.6

+# Similarity&nbsp;Comparison
+1. [ModelDiff: Testing-Based DNN Similarity Comparison for Model Reuse Detection](https://arxiv.org/pdf/2106.08890.pdf): Specifically, the behavioral pattern of a model is represented as a decision distance vector (DDV), in which each element is the distance between the model’s reactions to a pair of inputs | [BibTex](): li2021modeldiff | Li et al, *In Proceedings of the 30th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA ’21)*

 # Perspective
 ## Digital&nbsp;Rights&nbsp;Management&nbsp;(DRM)